Housing Quality and Safety

 Funding for repairs and modifications

-Utilities should be required to provide grants, low-income loans, and rebates to people with low and moderate incomes to make energy efficiency improvements to their homes (see also Assistance programs).
+Utilities should be required to provide grants, low-income loans, and rebates to people with low and moderate incomes to make energy efficiency improvements to their homes (see also Energy Assistance).

 Policymakers should protect consumers from fraudulent or abusive home-modification practices.